wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 ### Example

-So now that we have discussed the `EMongoDocument` lets look at the most base of example:
+So now that we have discussed the `\Mongo\Document` lets look at the most base of example:

-	class User extends EMongoDocument{
+	class User extends \Mongo\Document{
 		function collectionName(){
 			return 'users';
 		}